-It is also worth noting, that the function of phytoalexins in the disease resistance of plants is quite restricted.
+It is interesting to note, that the importance of phytoalexins in the disease resistance of plants does not seem to be general.
 Out of the 612 known plant families (The Plantlist, 2019), only a few dozen were identified as producers of phytoalexins (Echeverri et al., 2012).
-Furthermore, when leaves of 130 species of the Rosaceae family were investigated less than fifty showed the ability to synthesize antifungal compounds - and most of them were constitutive metabolites that were liberated from phenolics stored in the leaf tissue (Kokubun and Harborne, 1994).
+When leaves of 130 species of the Rosaceae family were investigated less than fifty showed the ability to synthesize antifungal compounds - and most of them were constitutive metabolites that were liberated from phenolics stored in the leaf tissue (Kokubun and Harborne, 1994).